ShreeRuba/Car-Rental-Management-System/README.md

 |-- ...
 ```

 ## Setup Instructions

-1. **Backend:**
+### Backend (Spring Boot)
+1. Clone the repository to your local machine.
-   - Open the backend project in eclipse IDE.
+2. Open the backend project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
-   - Configure the database connection in `src/main/resources/application.properties`.
+3. Configure the MySQL database connection in `src/main/resources/application.properties`.
-   - Run the Spring Boot application (`CarRentalApplication.java`).
+4. Run the Spring Boot application (`CarRentalSystem.java`).

-2. **Frontend:**
-   - Open the frontend project in your preferred code editor (e.g., Visual Studio Code).
-   - Update the API endpoint URLs in the service files.
+5. The server will start at `http://localhost:8090`.

+### Frontend (Angular)
+1. Navigate to the `frontend` directory.
+2. Run `npm install` to install dependencies.
+3. Configure the API base URL in `src/environments/environment.ts` to point to your backend server.
-   - Run the Angular application (`ng serve`).
+4. Run `ng serve` to start the Angular development server.
+5. The frontend will be accessible at `http://localhost:4200`.

+## Architecture
+The system follows a client-server architecture:

+### Backend (Spring Boot)
+- **Controllers**:
+    - `AdminController`: Handles admin-related operations such as car management.
+    - `CustomerController`: Handles customer-related operations such as booking cars.
+    - `AuthController`: Handles user authentication.
+- **Services**:
+    - `CarService`: Provides CRUD operations for car management.
+    - `BookingService`: Manages bookings made by customers.
+    - `UserService`: Manages user authentication and authorization.
+- **Security**:
+    - JWT Authentication Filter: Validates user credentials and generates JWT tokens.
+    - Authorization: Implements role-based access control for different endpoints.
+- **Database**:
+    - MySQL is used to store car information, user data, and bookings.

+### Frontend (Angular)
+- **Components**:
+    - `AdminComponent`: Admin dashboard for managing cars.
+    - `CustomerComponent`: Customer dashboard for browsing and booking cars.
+    - `LoginComponent`: User authentication and login.
+- **Services**:
+    - `CarService`: Handles API requests related to car management.
+    - `AuthService`: Handles user authentication and JWT token management.
+- **Routing**:
+    - Angular Router is used to navigate between different components.
+- **User Interface**:
+    - UI components built with Angular Material for a consistent and responsive design.

 ## Usage

-1. Access the application by navigating to `http://localhost:4200` in your web browser.
+1. **Admin Actions**:
+    - Log in as an admin using valid credentials.
-2. Use the provided UI to manage cars and book rentals.
+    - Access the admin dashboard to manage cars (add, update, delete).
-3. Explore the API endpoints for further integration.
+2. **Customer Actions**:
+    - Log in as a customer using valid credentials.
+    - Browse available cars and view details.
+    - Book cars for desired dates.
+3. **Authentication**:
+    - JWT tokens are used for authentication.
+    - Tokens are sent with each API request for authorization.

 ## API Endpoints